gramuah/ccnn/README.md

 ### Requirements: hardware

-This code allows the usage of CPU and GPU.
-We strongly recommend the usage the GPU due it is going to short the training and testing time by a factor of 10 or so.
+This code allows the usage of CPU and GPU, but we strongly recommend the usage of GPU.

-1. For training, we recommend having a GPU with at least 3GB of memory.
+1. For training, we recommend using a GPU with at least 3GB of memory.

-2. For testing, a GPU with 2GB memory is enough.
+2. For testing, a GPU with 2GB of memory is enough.

-### Installation (sufficient for the demo)
+### Basic installation (sufficient for the demo)

 1. Be sure you have added to your `PATH` the `tools` directory of your `Caffe` compilation: